Total Synergy Alternative for Australian Engineering Firms (2026)

 Before jumping to another platform, it’s worth clarifying what matters.
 The firms we talk to who are leaving Total Synergy tend to share three priorities.

 First, they want fewer systems, not more features stuffed behind paywalls.
 A proper PSA platform should cover the full lifecycle without nickel-and-diming you for essentials like CRM or reporting.
 Your sales pipeline, proposals, projects, timesheets, and invoices should live in one place and talk to each other natively.
-When a proposal gets accepted, the project budget should carry across automatically.
+When a fee proposal gets accepted, the project budget should carry across automatically.
 When time gets logged, your financial dashboards should update in real time.

 Second, they want software their team will actually use.
 This might sound obvious, but it’s the issue that sinks most platform migrations.
 If your new system takes months to learn, your team will resist it.
 Timesheets will be late or incomplete.
 Project data will be unreliable.
 The system becomes another administrative burden rather than the thing that removes administrative burdens.
 The right time tracking tool gets filled in without reminders because it takes 30 seconds, not 5 minutes.